FoodTravel PH

 By Air

-Your aerial gateway is Francisco Bangoy International Airport in Davao City, also known as Davao International Airport.
-This well-connected hub receives flights from Manila, Cebu, and other major Philippine cities daily.
-Multiple airlines service this route, giving you flexibility in timing and pricing.
+The closest airport is Francisco Bangoy International Airport in Davao City, with daily flights from Manila, Cebu, and other major cities.
+Several airlines fly this route, giving you options for schedule and price.

 By Land

-Public Transportation: Buses and vans regularly travel from Davao City to Mati City and surrounding municipalities.
-Look for buses bound for Mati at the Ecoland Bus Terminal or other major terminals.
-From Mati, you can hire a tricycle or local transport to reach the resort area in La Union, San Isidro.
-This option takes longer but costs significantly less than private transport.
+If you prefer public transport, buses and vans run regularly from Davao City to Mati.
+From Mati, you’ll need to take a tricycle or local ride to reach the resort in San Isidro.
+This option takes longer but is cheaper than private vehicles.

 Best Time to Travel